 Light Hard Water Stains

-If you notice some light spots around your sink or basin, they can be easily cleaned off:
+If you notice some light granite discoloration around your sink or basin, it can usually be easily removed:

-- Detergent: Use a mild detergent and a brush with soft bristles (or a toothbrush).
+- Detergent: Use a mild detergent and a brush with soft bristles (or an old toothbrush).

-- Scrub: Put your cleanser on the stain and gently scrub it with the brush to lift the mineral deposits.
+- Scrub: Apply your cleanser to the stain and gently scrub it with the brush to lift the mineral deposits.

-- Rinse and dry: Once finished, rinse it off with clean water and dry it with a towel.
+- Rinse and dry: Once the deposits are removed, rinse the area with clean water and dry it with a towel.

 Try This

-If the detergent and brush combination doesn’t remove the water stains, try a home remedy — baking soda.
-This method might take several applications to remove the stain altogether, so be persistent!
+If you can’t get rid of hard water stains on granite using detergent and a brush, you can try a trusted home remedy — baking soda.
+This method might require several applications to completely remove the stain, so it is important to be persistent!

 - Create a paste: Mix baking soda with a small amount of water until it forms a paste.